dscrug/dscrug.github.io/codelabs/how-to-write-a-codelab.md

 else
   status = BIKING
 ```
-Now consider what happens when you want to include an activity like golf?
+Now consider what happens when we want to include an activity like golf?
 Suddenly it's less obvious how to create a rule to determine the activity.

 ![golfing](assets/1.4.png")
 ```python